MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/legal/remote-assist-third-party-notice.md

 # DYNAMICS 365 REMOTE ASSIST THIRD-PARTY SOFTWARE NOTICES AND INFORMATION

+DNOTICES AND INFORMATION

 Do Not Translate or Localize

-This product incorporates copyrighted material from the open source projects listed below (Third Party IP).
-The license terms of Microsoft Corporation’s product do not apply to the Third Party IP which is licensed to you under its original license terms which are provided below.
-Microsoft reserves all rights not expressly granted herein, whether by implication, estoppel or otherwise.
+This software incorporates material from third parties.
+Microsoft makes certain open source code available at http://3rdpartysource.microsoft.com, or you may send a check or money order for US $5.00, including the product name, the open source component name, and version number, to:

+Source Code Compliance Team
+Microsoft Corporation
+One Microsoft Way
+Redmond, WA 98052
+USA

+Notwithstanding any other terms, you may reverse engineer this software to the extent required to debug changes to any libraries licensed under the GNU Lesser General Public License.

 ****
 SQLite.Net-PCL 3.1.1